Aparna Dixit – Bad Habits In Children & Ways To Handle Them

 Her expertise lie in children behavioral issues, learning difficulties, time management, stress management, developmental disorders and addictions among children and adolescents.
 Aparna Dixit has completed many certification courses and is experienced in research based projects carried out in University of Pune.
 She is associated as a counselling psychologist for the Global Grant project by the Rotary club of Hubli east and the rotary club of Wellesley, USA.
 Aparna Dixit believes that mental health and well being are closely related with our perspective.
 She says that designing a life based on broader perspective rather than narrower, will bring forth our best self and help each one of us reach our full potential.

-Aparna Dixit – Bad Habits In Children & Ways To Handle Them will be the topic where she will be taking the session at 5To15 event.
+The Session Aparna Dixit – Bad Habits In Children &; Ways To Handle Them will be the topic where she will be taking the session at 5To15 event.